sudheerdivyakolu/freeCodeCamp/docs/how-to-add-playwright-tests.md

 ### 2. Run the Playwright Tests

-To run tests with Playwright check the following below
+To run tests with Playwright follow the below steps:

 - Make sure you navigate to the e2e repo first